vdjserver/repertoire-summarization/README.txt

 name is in the first column and the CDR3 end in the other.
 BOTH files have 1-based indices that are in the space of the reference sequences in the FNA files in the "ReferenceDirectorySet" directory.
+The creation of these files is further discussed in the vdj_db_dl README.

-*  UNDER each organism is expected a directory "GeneTables" (containing auto-downloaded and parsed HTML files of gene table [hierarchical] information.
+•  UNDER each organism is expected a directory "GeneTables" (containing auto-downloaded and parsed HTML files of gene table [hierarchical] information.
 The files are of the form LOCUS.html and LOCUS.html.orphons.html.
 The two files are downloaded from